HOW TOP BRANDS PROMOTE THEIR REFER-A-FRIEND PROGRAMMES

 Referral marketing is the fastest-growing form of customer acquisition – so much so that it’s becoming increasingly hard to find a successful brand which doesn’t operate some kind of refer-a-friend scheme.

 It’s also fundamentally simple: your existing fans and customers are rewarded for telling their friends about you, those friends are incentivised to shop, everyone’s happy.

 Once a function of PR, but now very much embedded within everyone’s marketing strategies, influencer marketing is the biggest game in town.
+And by big, we mean soon-to-be $15 billion big.
+Yep, you read that right.

-But, in the light of recent reports highlighting the untrustworthiness of many influencers, is it time to think again?
+But, in the light of recent reports highlighting the difficulty in the influencer driven game, is it time to think again?
 We explore the past, present and future of influencer marketing, and take a look at the technology that’s helping marketers engage millions of genuine voices with genuine influence, delivering genuine results.